-It is the creation of Clark Stiefel, a German domiciled American with a love for all things ‘Synth Britannia’.
+It is the creation of Clark Stiefel, a German domiciled American with a passion and love for all things ‘Synth Britannia’.

 A classically trained virtuoso who studied piano and electronic music at a conservatoire, his working knowledge of vintage synthesizers and modern technology has affectionately revived The GARY NUMAN Principle.

 One of the few active musicians to have handled both the original Moog and Buchla modular synthesizers, he adds musicianship and a wry sense of humour to the quirkily authentic proceedings.
 The title track with its battlecry of ‘Synthpop’s Alive’! could be the result of an unlikely sexual liaison between DEVO and PLACEBO.
 Unbelievably catchy, its statement of intent is so profound that if you are a sceptic, you really will become a believer.

 Chunky riff laden tracks such as ‘Pixelated Lover’, ‘My Situation’ and ‘Give Them Away’ allow the listener to have fun with their air synths and smile with a wonderful air of irony.
 Album closer ‘Living On Ice Cream’ apes ‘Replicas’ outtake ‘We Have A Technical’ but if that doesn’t appeal, there’s always the appropriately titled ‘No Show’ which is a fine example of BETTE MIDLER gone electro and the reggae inflected ‘Tunnel Vision’.